 Additionally, if you engage with our chatbots, your conversations may be retained by us and our service providers for our business purposes.
 This can include interactions between you and our chatbots, information you input into the chatbot (including job applications) and the conversations you have with the chatbots.

 You can adjust your cookie preferences any time in our Cookie Preference Manager.

 Some of the cookies we use are essential for our website's operation and cannot be turned off in our systems.
-For example, some cookies are set to provide enhanced functionality and make our website easier to use (e.g. by remembering your login details, accelerating display of our website through load balancing).
-The legal basis for the processing of data related to technically necessary and functionality cookies is our legitimate interest to enable users to visit our website and to promote our business.
+For example, some cookies are set up to provide enhanced functionality and make our website easier to use (e.g. by remembering your login details, accelerating display of our website through load balancing).
+The legal basis for the processing of data related to technically necessary and functional cookies is our legitimate interest to enable users to visit our website and to promote our business.